 Q: My shipping rates vary by product.
 How can I handle this?
 Our tutorial provides a static shipping rate for simplicity.
 If your shipping rates vary, you would need to dynamically fetch the shipping rate for each product and add it to the ‘shippingRate’ field.

 Q: How often should I test my structured data?
-It’s a good practice to test your structured data whenever you make changes to your website or the product schema.
+Testing your structured data whenever you change your website or the product schema is a good practice.
 Regular testing can help you catch and fix issues promptly.

 By following this guide and understanding the basics of structured data, you can enhance your WooCommerce product listings on Google and provide a better shopping experience for your customers.